 Iceland is like an amusement park for outdoor enthusiasts with its many spectacular trail races

-The popularity of trail running in Iceland is growing every year there are now excellent trail racing options in all parts of the country during the summer.
+The popularity of trail running in Iceland is growing every year and there are now excellent trail racing options in all parts of the country during the summer.

 Here are some of our favorites: